The crossing of the Alps on Gravel

 La traversée des Alpes en Gravel

-The Route des Grandes Alpes allows all cycling lovers to cross the French Alps, from Lake Geneva to the Mediterranean.
-Like the mythical GR5 intended for hikers, this circuit is perfectly marked and will offer sublime mountainous landscapes as well as a good bowl of oxygen to whoever dares to confront this rather demanding, but so rewarding route.
-If many choose to do it by mountain bike or VTC, we offer you an equally interesting and rather original alternative: the Gravel.
-This bike has many advantages that are certainly worth the detour.
-Our team has embarked on this extraordinary adventure and it must be said that there is no shortage of positive opinions and anecdotes.
-We'll explain everything in this article, including why we chose Gravel for our crossing of the Alps.
-We will also look at the course of this mythical route as well as the variants that exist for those who have a little more time, or on the contrary, for those who are sorely lacking!
+The Route des Grandes Alpes allows all cycling enthusiasts to cross the French Alps, from Lake Geneva to the Mediterranean.
+Like the legendary GR5 trail for hikers, this route is perfectly marked and offers stunning mountain landscapes as well as a good breath of fresh air to those who dare to take on this rather demanding but so rewarding course.
+While many choose to do it on mountain bikes or hybrid bikes, we offer you an equally interesting and rather original alternative: Gravel.
+This bike has many advantages that are definitely worth exploring.
+Our team embarked on this extraordinary adventure, and it must be said that positive feedback and anecdotes are plentiful.
+We will explain everything in this article, including the reasons that led us to choose Gravel for our crossing of the Alps.
+We will also look at the route of this legendary path as well as the variations that exist for those who have a bit more time, or conversely, for those who are severely lacking it!

 Why choose Gravel?

-Before we focus on the Road itself, a question deserves to be asked: why did we choose Gravel?
-The Route des Grandes Alpes is usually frequented by road bikes, mountain bikes or electric bikes.
-But since the 2000s, Gravel has managed to make its way into the world of cycling, and more particularly into that of cycle tourism.
-As we like to try new things, it seemed interesting to test this bike and discover its capabilities during long mountain expeditions.
-And we can say that it is certainly an excellent companion for long distance trips.
-What, exactly, makes it a good adventure bike?
+Before focusing on the Road itself, a question deserves to be asked: why did we choose Gravel?
+The Route des Grandes Alpes is usually frequented by road bikes, mountain bikes, or even electric bikes.
+But since the 2000s, Gravel has managed to carve out a place in the cycling world, especially in cycle touring.
+Since we like to try new things, it seemed interesting to test this bike and discover its capabilities during long mountain expeditions.
+And we can say that it is definitely an excellent companion for long-distance trips.
+What exactly makes it a good adventure bike?

 First of all, it stands out for its robustness.
-Yes, we certainly wouldn't have advised you to tackle the biggest passes in France if this bike didn't hold up!
-Unlike the classic road bike, the Gravel can be used on all types of terrain: bitumen, gravel, dirt roads.
-Note also that his full name, Gravel Bike, literally means gravel bike in English.
+Yes, we certainly wouldn't have advised you to tackle the highest passes in France if this bike couldn't handle the road!
+Unlike the classic road bike, the Gravel can be used on all types of terrain: asphalt, gravel, dirt paths.
+Note, by the way, that its full name, Gravel Bike, literally means gravel bike in English.
 For road surfaces as varied as those of the Route des Grandes Alpes and its variants, Gravel is therefore ideal.

-If it is particularly robust, this bike is rather light, unlike other heavier models.
-It therefore becomes more lively and more reactive.
-This feature will be appreciated on steep climbs, for example.
-And they are numerous in the mountains.
+While it is particularly robust, this bike is rather light, unlike other heavier models.
+It thus becomes more lively and more responsive.
+This characteristic will be appreciated on steep climbs, for example.
+And there are many in the mountains.

 Its wide tires guarantee excellent grip and good road holding, essential qualities for a long expedition in mountainous terrain.
-Tires are easily changed and can be replaced with larger models as needed.
+The tires are easy to change and can be replaced by larger models depending on needs.

-Finally, we will notice that the geometry of the Gravel is quite different from the other models.
-The handlebars are higher and curved, the bottom bracket is quite low and it has a disc brake.
-The position of the cyclist is thus somewhat different and will be more similar to the position that one can adopt on a city bike.
-The rider's back is slightly straighter and less parallel to the frame.
-This position is more comfortable in the long run.
-Be careful though, there are several frame shapes and materials.
-For an itinerant trip such as the Route des Grandes Alpes, we have opted for steel frames.
-These are very solid and provide good comfort to the cyclist.
+Finally, it should be noted that the geometry of Gravel is quite different from other models.
+The handlebar is higher and curved, the crankset is quite low, and it is equipped with a disc brake.
+The cyclist's position is thus somewhat different and will resemble more the position one can adopt on a city bike.
+The cyclist's back is slightly more upright and less parallel to the frame.
+This position proves more comfortable in the long term.
+However, be careful, there are several frame shapes and materials.
+For a touring trip such as the Route des Grandes Alpes, we opted for steel frames.
+These are very sturdy and provide good comfort to the cyclist.

-We can therefore see that the advantages of Gravel are not lacking.
-Its versatility, its liveliness and its robustness make it an excellent travel bike in mountainous terrain.
-The negative point of this bike is its price, which is slightly higher than other types of bikes.
-But for an expedition like the Grande Routes des Alpes, it is better to have quality, solid equipment, and that obviously comes at a cost.
+So we see that Gravel's advantages are numerous.
+Its versatility, liveliness, and robustness make it an excellent travel bike for mountainous terrain.
+The downside of this bike is its price, slightly higher than other types of bikes.
+But for an expedition like the Great Route of the Alps, it's better to have quality, sturdy equipment, and that obviously comes at a cost.

-After explaining the reasons that led us to choose Gravel, it's time to get to the heart of the matter: the route of the Route des Grandes Alpes.
+After explaining the reasons that led us to choose Gravel, it's time to get to the heart of the matter: the Route des Grandes Alpes itinerary.
 This name alone already makes more than one cyclist dream and promises great moments of freedom and escape.
 And you would be right to think so.
-This road, 720 kilometers long, crosses wild landscapes dominated by majestic and imposing snow-capped peaks, pretty green valleys where cows and patou laze and small villages with typical mountain charm.
+This route, 720 kilometers long, crosses wild landscapes dominated by majestic and imposing snow-capped peaks, pretty green valleys where cows and patous lounge, and small villages with a typically mountain charm.

-But not only.
-As you pedal south, the high mountains give way to more hilly landscapes, houses with Provencal colors and a much more luxuriant flora.
+But not only that.
+As you pedal south, the high mountains give way to more rolling landscapes, houses in Provençal colors, and much lusher flora.

 The Route des Grandes Alpes starts from Thonon-les-Bains and ends in Nice, facing the Mediterranean Sea.
-The route is rather difficult and is aimed at trained and physically fit Gravel cyclists.
-All the members of our team were athletic and used to go out in the mountains.
-On the other hand, it is not necessary to be a specialist in the discipline to embark on the adventure.
-But take care to train well the weeks before your departure.
-With 18,000 meters of elevation, we are far from the small Sunday outing.
+The route is rather difficult and is intended for trained Gravel cyclists in good physical shape.
+All members of our team were athletes and used to mountain outings.
+However, it is not necessary to be a specialist in the discipline to embark on the adventure.
+But be sure to train well in the weeks before your departure.
+With 18,000 meters of elevation gain, this is far from a casual Sunday ride.

-90% of the route is on road, the rest alternating between dirt and gravel roads.
-This road crosses mythical passes such as the Iseran (2764m), the Galibier (2642m) or the Cime de la Bonette (2802m).
-It goes without saying that the Route des Grandes Alpes takes place in summer, between the months of June and September, to prevent the snow from hindering the route.
+90% of the route is on road, the rest alternating between dirt and gravel paths.
+This route crosses legendary passes such as the Iseran (2764m), the Galibier (2642m), and the Cime de la Bonette (2802m).
+It goes without saying that the Route des Grandes Alpes is done in summer, between June and September, to avoid snow obstructing the route.

-The route is divided into 15 "official" stages rated difficult to very difficult.
-Depending on the time you have and your physical abilities, it is quite possible to lengthen or shorten the proposed stages.
-Most cyclists do this route in 7 days, but do not hesitate to take your time, stop at the local cheese dairy, admire the beautiful views that are available to you.
+The route is divided into 15 "official" stages classified as difficult to very difficult.
+Depending on the time available and your physical abilities, it is quite possible to lengthen or shorten the proposed stages.
+Most cyclists complete this route in 7 days, but feel free to take your time, stop at the local cheese shop, and admire the beautiful views offered to you.

 • Thonon-les-Bains – Morzine-Avoriaz: 49.96 km